Meeting and surpassing all audience expectations every day.

 He likes the pleats.

-So gotta go with Denver, gotta go with the Seahawks.
+Got to go with the Seahawks.

 The Broncos would have beaten the Patriots in an environmentalist wacko choice, and the Seahawks would beat the 49ers.

-And the environmentalist wacko determining factor there is which team is more pro-gay.
+And the environmentalist wacko determining factor there is which team is more pro-gay, and that would be the Seahawks.

-So either way, environmentalist wacko or straight up picking, the outcome of the picks identical.
+So, either way, environmentalist wacko or straight-up picking, the outcome of the picks identical.